mcurros2/MicroMFramework/MicroM/core/Documentation/MicroM OIDC implementation.md

 * Applications configuration is done in the control panel and stored in the configuration database.
 * The `ApplicationOption` class represents the configuration options for an application.
 * An applications can have an Identity Provider Role:
   * *Disabled*: the application will use local authentication.
-Teh users will be create in the application database.
+The users will be create in the application database.
   * *Identity Provider Server*: the application will act as an Identity Provider
     * When acting as an IdP you need to configure authorized application clients
     * It will only accept PAR and private jwt authentication